Sharif family quits two more offices

 The parliamentary party, which met here at the Parliament House with the PML-N Chairman Raja Zafarul Haq in the chair after the National Assembly session, also nominated Khawaja Muhammad Asif for the slot of party’s parliamentary leader in the House.

-The National Assembly Speaker, Asad Qaisar, in an informal talk told media persons that his office was yet to receive any request from the opposition regarding the change in chairmanship of the PAC.
+The National Assembly Speaker Asad Qaisar in an informal talk told media persons that his office was yet to receive any request from the opposition regarding change in chairmanship of the PAC.

+“I will take the decision once a request is taken from the opposition regarding the decision,” the speaker said.

 The sources said the meeting also deliberated on naming Shahid Khaqan Abbasi to replace Shahbaz Sharif as the Opposition Leader in the National Assembly.
 The final decision will be taken in consultation with former prime minister Nawaz Sharif.